parrt/msan501-old/projects/hashtable.md

 ## Deliverables

-You must complete and add these to your repository:
+You must complete and add these to root of your *userid*-hashtable repository:

 * htable.py
 * index_search.py